faceslog/cf-discord-duplicati/README.md

 # 💾 Cloudflare Worker Duplicati Discord Notifications

+This Cloudflare worker provides an endpoint for Duplicati backups that proxies notifications to a Discord channel using a webhook.
+With this worker, you can ensure that you receive notifications for all of your backup events.
+If you'd like to host your own worker or use the example one, follow the instructions below.

 You can use the example one at: https://duplicati.faceslog.tech/

-This Cloudflare worker provides a webhook endpoint for Duplicati backups that proxies notifications to a Discord channel.
-With this worker, you can ensure that you receive notifications for all of your backup events.
-If you'd like to host your own webhook endpoint or use the example one, follow the instructions below.

 ![Example](./assets/webhook.jpg)